 Seacrest: Like Seagrove, Seacrest is an area that’s popular because of its proximity to Rosemary Beach.
 The distance between the far end of Seacrest (Alys Beach side) to Rosemary Beach is very walkable.
 Seacrest is made of up different pockets of condos.
 Search for Seacrest vacation rentals here.

 Rosemary Beach: The end of the line on 30a, Rosemary Beach is a huge anchor point on 30a.
 Plenty of shops and restaurants (the restaurants tend to be higher end than other places) and community events, Rosemary Beach feels like a living breathing town, but with fewer crowds than Seaside.
 Search for Rosemary Beach vacation rentals here.
+Also, read up on 7 swoon worthy Rosemary Beach vacation rentals here.

 Where I Like to Stay on 30a